ahmedovich19/Build-and-Deploy-Flask-App-with-Waypoint/README.md

 ### DisplaCify App
 #### Using Displacy in Flask

-+ This is to demonstrate how to render Named Entity Recognition with Displacy in Flask
++ This is to demonstrate how to render Named Entity Recognition with Displacy in Flask with Waypoint

 #### Requirements
 + Flask